rpyron/delim-SOM/README.md

 We have now released version 2.0 of the delim-SOM framework!

 The species-delimitation framework was introduced by Pyron et al. (2023) for genetic data and subsequently extended by Pyron (2023) to multilayer SOMs for integrative species delimitation by presenting *delimSOM*.
-With *delimSOM* 2.0 (Schönberger et al. 2026), we expand the original framework into a comprehensive *R* package with improved data preprocessing and SOM training, new clustering and K-selection approaches, extensive diagnostics and visualizations, and revised variable- and layer-importance analyses.
+With *delimSOM* 2.0 (Schönberger et al. preprint), we expand the original framework into a comprehensive *R* package with improved data preprocessing and SOM training, new clustering and K-selection approaches, extensive diagnostics and visualizations, and revised variable- and layer-importance analyses.

 Current *R* package version: `2.0.0.9000`